-The Manager operates a risk management process on behalf of the Funds in relation to the use of FDIs which allows it to accurately measure, monitor and manage the various risks associated with FDIs and other investments, and which is intended to ensure that the Funds' investments including FDI exposure remains within the limits described below.
-This risk management process also takes into account any exposure created through FDIs embedded in investments held by the Funds.
+The Manager operates a risk management process on behalf of each Fund in relation to the use of FDIs which allows it to accurately measure, monitor and manage the various risks associated with FDIs and other investments, and which is intended to ensure that a Fund's investments (including FDI) exposure remains within the limits described below.
+This risk management process also takes into account any exposure created through FDIs embedded in investments held by a Fund.
+In particular, the Manager (or Sub-Investment Manger as relevant) will manage exposure risk using either the commitment approach or an absolute Value at Risk ("VaR") methodology in accordance with the Central Bank's requirements.

 The risk management process is described in a statement, a copy of which has been filed with the Central Bank, and which will be updated from time to time to include any additional FDIs which the Manager proposes to employ on behalf of the Funds ("Risk Management Process").
-Until such time as an updated risk management statement has been approved by the Central Bank, however, the Manager will not permit the use of any FDI which is not for the time being included in the Risk Management Process.
+Until such time as an updated risk management statement has been approved by the Central Bank; however, the Manager will not use any FDI which is not for the time being included in the Risk Management Process.